olincollege/scicomp-p4-cosseart/README.md

 After our single rod model implementation is validated, a stretch goal will be to incorporate multiple rods that can be constrained together by various joint types.
 For this we will use the reaction-force based joint formulation of [Zhang, Chan, Parthasarthy, and Gazzola's 2019 paper "Modeling and Simulation of Complex Dynamic Musculoskeletal Architectures"](https://www.cosseratrods.org/publications/pubs/2019_NatComm.pdf).

 ### Model implementation progress
-- [x] Single cantilevered subject to point load
+- [x] Cantileverd beam subject to end-point gravity load (linear force)
-- [ ] Helical buckling for a rod that is compressed and twisted
+- [x] Cantileverd beam subject to end-point bending moment
-- [ ] Fixed joints between two rods along thier length
+- [ ] Cantileverd beam subject to end-point torsion
+- [ ] Beam free on both ends subjected to linear forces on both ends
+- [ ] Beam free on both ends subjected to bending moment on both ends
+- [ ] Beam free on both ends subjected to torsion on both ends

 ## Validation
 We first validate our single rod model implementation using the tests from [Gazzola et al's 2017 paper "Forward and Inverse Problems in the Mechanics of Soft Filaments"](https://mattia-lab.com/wp-content/uploads/2018/06/Gazzola_RSOS_2018.pdf).
 Then, if we have time, we will qualitatively and visually evaluate our joint implmentation.